fdoganis/three_rollup/README.md

 Note that `three/examples/jsm` is successfully aliased aliased as `three/addons` to keep changes to `main.js` minimal.

-Live relaoding works.
+Live reloading works.
 Remember to close your browser if you get a message saying that the default port is already being used.